dt-orders/keptn-orders-setup/AWS.md

 # Delete the bastion host

-## Option 1 - delete using azure cli
+## Option 1 - delete using AWS cli

 From your laptop, run these commands to delete the EC2 instance